 Indicate which fire protection systems are present and check the applicable finding category box.

 Finally, include a list of all ignition sources in the area under evaluation.
-Assign a unique number to each ignition source and provide a description consistent with the HRR bins defined in Attachment 5.
+Assign a unique number to each ignition source and provide a description consistent with the heat release rate (HRR) bins defined in Attachment 5.
+Include details in the description such as the class of a motor or dry transformer, the type of an electrical enclosure and whether it is open or closed, whether an oil fire is confined or not.

+For fixed ignition sources, indicate whether the source is within 2 ft. of the two intersecting walls of a corner or in the open (i.e., separated by 2 ft. or more from at least one of the intersecting walls in a corner).

-Switchgear and load centers are entered twice, first for non-HEAF scenarios and a second time for HEAF scenarios.
+Switchgear and load centers are entered twice, first for non-high-energy arching fault (HEAF) scenarios and a second time for HEAF scenarios.
+For HEAF scenarios in switchgear, a switchgear bank is counted as one unit.
+For HEAFs in load centers, each supply circuit breaker is counted as one unit.

 Liquid fuel fires are also entered twice, first assuming a spill of 100% of the amount of fuel or oil that can be spilled, and a second time considering a 10% spill.
-A of 0.02 is assigned to the first scenario, and 0.98 is used for the second scenario.
+A SF of 0.02 is assigned to the first scenario, and 0.98 is used for the second scenario.

-Ignition sources with the same HRR characteristics that have an identical effect on a common target set ( multiple switchgear enclosures in a bank that affect a cable target in a tray that is located above the bank) do not have to be considered individually and can be grouped together.
+Ignition sources with the same HRR characteristics that have an identical effect on a common target set (e.g., multiple switchgear enclosures in a bank that affect a cable target in a tray that is located above the bank in a non-HEAF scenario) do not have to be considered individually and can be grouped together.
 An analysis is performed for the fire scenarios associated with one of the ignition sources, and the resulting DCDF is then multiplied by the number of ignition sources in the group.

-Add another worksheet if the number of ignition sources in the area exceeds the maximum number in the .
+Add another worksheet if the number of ignition sources in the area exceeds the maximum number in the worksheet.

-2.2.2b: This worksheet is used to record detailed information about a fixed ignition source or an oil fire, and all targets that are expected to be within its ZOI.
+Worksheet 2.2.2b: This worksheet is used to record detailed information about a fixed ignition source or an oil fire, and all targets that are expected to be within its zone of influence (ZOI).

 Complete one worksheet for each ignition source.

 In the top part enter the fire area ID, and if applicable, the fire zone ID.
-Check the appropriate box to indicate whether the ignition source is a motor, a , an electrical enclosure, or an oil fire.
+Check the appropriate box to indicate whether the ignition source is a motor, a dry transformer, an electrical enclosure, a confined or an unconfined oil fire.